-- "Advertising" means promotion to the public an idea, goods or services by using a medium commonly used for promoting ideas, goods or services and for which a fee is paid, such as radio or newspaper. - "Allocation" means the total dollar amount of spending allowed for each account code in the estimate. - "Appropriation Ordinance" means the official document that authorises the Province to spend in that financial year.
-The appropriation ordinance applies until the last day of the financial year only and then needs to be replaced with a fresh annual Appropriation Ordinance. - "Approved for Payment" means the process of approving a Payment Voucher or Local Purchase Order for payment. - "Arrears" means any transaction, revenue or expenditure, not yet completed by the Province and considered to be overdue. - "Arrears of Expenditure" means payments due to be made, but not yet paid, by the Province. - "Arrears of Revenue" means revenue owed to the Province, but not yet collected. - "Asset" means Provincial property. - "Asset Register/Asset Registerss" means records of all Provincial assets. - "Auditor-General" means the person holding the position within the Office of the Auditor General. - "Bank Account" means an account with a bank or other financial institution. - "Buying Good and Services" means buying goods and services for use by the Province. - "Cash Flow Estimate" means an estimate of actual spending to be made in each month of the Financial Year. - "Cash in Transit" means cash, cheques, postal orders, money orders and other negotiable documents of value from one office or place to another. - "Commitment" means any payment that has been approved and recorded by the Province, but not yet paid.
+Examples of mediums commonly used for promoting ideas, goods or services newspaper and radio - "Allocation" means the total dollar amount of spending allowed for each account code in the estimate.

+- "Appropriation Ordinance" means the official document that authorises the Province to spend in that financial year.
+The appropriation ordinance applies until the last day of the financial year only and then needs to be replaced with a fresh annual Appropriation Ordinance. - "Approved for Payment" means the process of approving a Payment Voucher or Local Purchase Order for payment. - "Arrears" means any transaction, revenue or expenditure, not yet completby the Province and considered to be overdue.

+- "Arrears of Expenditure" means payments due to be made, but not yet paid, by the Province. - "Arrears of Revenue" means revenue owed to the Province, but not yet collected. - "Asset" means Provincial property. - "Asset Register / Asset Registers" means records of all Provincial assets. - "Auditor-General" means the person holding the position within the Office of the Auditor General. - "Bank Account" means an account with a bank or other financial institution. - "Buying Goods and Services" means buying goods and services for use by the Province. - "Cash Flow Estimate" means an estimate of actual spending to be made in each month of the Financial Year. - "Cash in Transit" means cash, cheques, postal orders, money orders and other negotiable documents of value being remitted or transferred from one office or place to another. - "Commitment" means any payment that has been approved and recorded by the Province, but not yet paid. - "Conflict of Interest" means any situation where a provincial employee's or elected official's decision is influenced by opportunities for personal financial gain or other personal advantage. - "Control Measure", for managing a risk, means a measure that may be adopted for reducing the risk.

+ed

+$\forall$

-- "Conflict of Interest" means any situation where a provincial employee's or elected official's decision is influenced by opportunities for personal financial gain or other personal advantage. - "Control Measure", for managing a risk, means a measure that may be adopted for reducing the risk. - "Debtor" means the person owing money to the Provincial Government. - "Delegate" means any provincial employee formally appointed to carry out the duties of the Accounting Officer. - "Delegation" means transfer of authority to another person. - "Depreciable Amount" for an asset, means the depreciable amount for the asset. - "De-reservation" means where the Premier or member of the Provincial Executive responsible for Finance allows reserved funds to be spent. - "De-reservation Warrant" means the document that authorises the Province to spend that part of their Accounting Warrant that was at first withheld from spending.
-General warrants apply until the last day of the financial year only; and then need to be replaced with a fresh annual Warrant. - "Division" means a business unit of the Provincial Government.
-Examples may include, amongst others, "works division" and "finance division". - "Document" means all forms of physical and electronic documents. - "Estimate" means the Estimates of Recurrent and Development Revenue and Expenditure, or budget book, prepared each year for approval by the Provincial Assembly and the Minister. - "Estimate Control" means continual checking of spending against the allocation for each account code to make sure overspending does not occur. - "Estimate Transfer" means the complete or partial transfer of allocations between account codes.
+"Delegate" means any provincial employee formally appointed to carry out the duties of the Accounting Officer.

+"Delegation" means transfer of authority to another person.

+"Depreciable Amount" for an asset, means the depreciable amount for the asset.

+"De-reservation" means where the Premier or member of the Provincial Executive responsible for Finance allows reserved funds to be spent.

+"De-reservation Warrant" means the document that authorises the Province to spend that part of their Accounting Warrant that was at first withheld from spending.
+General warrants apply until the last day of the financial year only; and then need to be replaced with a fresh annual Warrant.

+"Division" means a business unit of the Provincial Government.
+Examples may include, amongst others, "work division" and "finance division".

+"Document" means all forms of physical and electronic documents.

+"Estimate" means the Estimates of Recurrent and Development Revenue and Expenditure, or budget book, prepared each year for approval by the Provincial Assembly and the Minister.

+"Estimate Control" means continual checking of spending against the allocation for each account code to make sure overspending does not occur.

+"Estimate Transfer" means the complete or partial transfer of allocations between account codes.